hpe-storage/scod/docs/partners/redhat_openshift/index.md

 # NFS Server Provisioner Considerations

 When deploying NFS servers on OpenShift there's currently two things to keep in mind for a successful deployment.
+Also, be understood with the [Limitations and Considerations for the NFS Server Provisioner](../../csi_driver/using.md#limitations_and_considerations_for_the_nfs_server_provisioner) in general.

 ## Non-standard hpe-nfs Namespace